 I was jerked up onto my feet.
-At that moment, I sensed that something was attached to my buttock; I reached with my hand and brushed off what turned out to be dry winter leaves from oak trees.
+At that moment, I sensed that something was attached to my buttock; I reached with my hand and brushed off what turned out to be dry winter leaves.

 “Sir, it’s just some leaves that were stuck to my ass.”

 “And so what else do you have in your rectum, criminal?”